Tilly Birds: Early years

-The band was formed by Third and Billy when they were in high school and their name came from a play on words in Thai, where the vowels in the names of Third and Billy are switched.
-The band would pick up members with Milo, Bookies and later Babe.
+The band was formed by Third and Billy when they were in high school.
+Their name is a spoonerism, a play on words, in which the initial letters in their names are swapped, turning "Billy Third" into "Tilly Bird".
+The band picked up members with Milo, Bookies and later Babe.
 They were invited to join the band when Third met them in the TU Folksong Club of Thammasat University.
 The band had been writing songs in English until 2017 which marked the year that they started writing songs in Thai which led to their first EP being released in May, 2017.

 Entry into Gene Lab

-The band would join the TV show Band Lab, a singing contest to find artists for the newly founded Gene Lab label at the time.
+The band joined the TV show Band Lab, a singing contest to find artists for the newly founded Gene Lab label at the time.
 They were picked as finalists in the show and they released their first single under the label with the name Ordinary (จากกันด้วยดี Chak Kan Duai De).
 Babe would leave the band during the run of the show.
-They would release their second single under Gene Lab, Broken (อภัย Aphai).
+They released their second single under Gene Lab, Broken (อภัย Aphai).